quzo81814351/notes/README.md

 Translation:
 In the realm of programming today, the guiding principle to keep in mind is that simplicity is the highest form of sophistication.
 When coding, aim to create clean and straightforward code that's effortless to read, comprehend, and update.
 Excessive complexity often leads to errors and challenges in scalability.
 Adopt the principle of Occam's razor by minimizing superfluous abstractions, and bear in mind that high-quality code isn't merely about what you write; it's also about how effortlessly others (and your future self) can make sense of it.

+# 2024-02-11
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+This quote reminds us that focusing on optimizing code too early can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design considerations.
+Instead, it advocates for initially creating clear, maintainable code and only optimizing when there's evidence that a part of the system is causing a performance bottleneck."

+In essence, always consider the bigger picture and focus on writing clean, readable code first before diving into micro-optimizations without profiling or concrete data to support their necessity.